DavidCradock/X/README.md

 ** TODO **
 - Forward slashes for all file names/paths
-- All logging has fully qualified namespaces before class names.
 - Private implementation of private members and methods.
-- added fileArchive and fileMemory, complete archive
+- added fileManager and fileMemory, complete manager
 - implement message system and remove SCWindow onToggleFullscreen.
+Why?
 - Add A star pathfinding.
 - Instead of using x->pWindow->getDims/getWidth etc... get the width of the back buffer frame buffer resource instead.
 - Add quad tree culling of all entities.